pluralsight/guides/published/front-end-javascript/ionic-2-and-firebase/article.md

 }

 ```
-Select data and add the key `"todos"` to the tree.
+Select data and add the key `"todos"` and the value of `''` to the tree.

 ### Firebase config